MicrosoftDocs/ai-builder/ai-builder-docs/object-detection-transition.md

 ## Why this change?

-object detection models are being upgraded for generally availability release.
+Object detection models are being upgraded for generally availability release.
 Your existing preview models won't be compatible with the new model version.

 Until March 5, 2020, object detection models stored images as attachments in the Note entity.
 With this update, these models now leverage the new [File and Image data types](https://powerapps.microsoft.com/blog/introducing-improvements-to-data-storage-in-common-data-services/) in Common Data Service, enabling a better and more optimized usage of capacity.
 ### Related topic